metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Get-TypeName.md

 ### -Accelerator

 When used converts resultant full typename to accelerator.
-Otherwise if specified with 'Name' parameter, converts resultant accelerator to full name.
+Otherwise if specified with "Name" parameter, converts resultant accelerator to full name.
 No conversion is done if resultant type already is of desired format.

 ```yaml